helloanh/anh-popperscores/README.md

 4. Install [Theme Unit Test](https://codex.wordpress.org/Theme_Unit_Test).
 5. Install [Developer Plugin](https://wordpress.org/plugins/developer/).
 This is a helpful plugin for plugins and themes custom development.
 6. Activate WP_DEBUG constant in wp-config.php file.
 Set option from false to true.
+7. Download Show Current Template plugin.
+This will add a new feature in the toolbar that shows what template files are used for every page we are on.

 ###Design to Development Process